Why can’t I get approved for a credit card?

 8. The application was filled out incorrectly

 Credit card applications may seem straightforward, but it’s possible to make errors on them.
-For instance, you could mistakenly report a lower income or enter the wrong Social Security number.
+For instance, you could mistakenly report a lower income or enter the wrong Social Security number (SSN).

-What you can do: If your credit card application was denied, you’ll receive a written adverse action notice within 30 days about why it was denied.
+What you can do: The written adverse action notice that you receive within 30 days of an application rejection will let you know if it was due to an error with the application.
 If the rejection was due to an application error, you could ask about reapplying.

 9. You’ve had a recent bankruptcy filing